 As the game goes on, players accumulate "studs", the currency in the game.
 These may be traded in the "Diner" (hub world) of the game for bonus content, including playable characters.
 The entire game is playable Cooperatively, although there is no "head to head" mode.

-The Game-Boy advance version of the game resembles the console version, but with several differences.
-The number of
+The Game-Boy advance version of the game resembles the console version, but with several differences:

-The Graphics in the Game-Boy Advance version of the game closely resemble the isometric graphics of Diablo.
+The graphics of the Game-Boy Advance version of the game closely resemble the isometric graphics of Diablo.